AhmedAslam28/Vexigent---Hybrid-RAG/README.md

 - **Domain prompts** — domain expertise (Legal, Medical, etc.) is injected as a system prompt rather than via a separate fine-tuned model, so the same GPT-4o / Claude / Gemini becomes a domain specialist.
 - **Agent vs hybrid** — the `/query/` endpoint uses a direct Prompt+RAG pipeline (fast, predictable); `/query-agent/` runs a full LangChain ReAct loop that can call multiple tools and reason across steps (slower, more thorough).

+### In Progress

+- [ ] 🔀 **Cross-modal query fusion** — query all 4 Pinecone indexes simultaneously and merge ranked results instead of one index at a time
+- [ ] 📊 **Domain-based live data comparative response** — for Finance, Legal, and Medical domains, pull live external data and compare against uploaded documents in a single unified answer
+- [ ] 🎙️ **Natural-sounding conversational voice** — replace SSML prosody with ElevenLabs neural voices for human-quality phone call audio, with dynamic tone shifting based on query sentiment
+- [ ] 📱 **SMS fallback on call silence** — when a Twilio caller drops after 2 unanswered prompts, automatically send an SMS recap with a follow-up link via Twilio Messaging API
+- [ ] 🌍 **Multi-language call support** — auto-detect caller language from first utterance and switch Polly voice and response language accordingly
+- [ ] 📞 **Call transcripts → Pinecone** — persist every phone call conversation to the vector store so call history becomes queryable like any other document

 ---